Coal combustion products: Air

-Because CFA particles are small (<2.5 μm) they can become suspended in the air easily.
+Because fly ash particles are small (<2.5 μm) they can become suspended in the air easily.
 It can be carried over large distances affecting local and global populations.
 These particles can then be inhaled by humans and due to their small size can travel far through the pulmonary system where they can cause cardiovascular disorders or potentially lung cancer.
 If they enter the lymphatic system, they can enter into the bloodstream.
 Additionally, airborne particles can lead to water contamination.
 Crystalline silica and lime along with toxic chemicals represent exposure risks to human health and the environment.
 Fly ash contains crystalline silica which is known to cause lung disease, in particular silicosis, if inhaled.
 Crystalline silica is listed by the IARC and US National Toxicology Program as a known human carcinogen.

 Water

 As described previously, fly ash can contain enhanced concentrations of heavy metals which results in a significant potential for pollution.
-The most common techniques for disposing of CFA is in landfills or settling ponds.
+The most common techniques for disposing of fly ash is in landfills or settling ponds.
 Fly ash can contaminate surface water through erosion, surface runoff, airborne particles landing on the water surface, contaminated ground water moving into surface waters, flooding drainage, or discharge from a coal ash pond.
 In surface waters where aquatic organisms live, these trace metals are taken up through direct ingestion or diffusion through the skin or gills.
 From there, trace metals can enter the bloodstream and eventually organs such as the liver or kidney where they bioaccumulate.
 Depending on the amount of heavy metals ingested, aquatic organisms can experience neurological complications, organ damage, or death.
 Bioaccumulation is enhanced further up the food chain and can eventually impact humans through our food supply, leading to disease or cancer.
 Groundwater is often the source for drinking water, so heavy metal contamination in groundwater can have detrimental effects on human health.